 Where to get shelf edging and shelf paper?

 - Etsy seems to be a great source.
-The going price for a 15′ strip seems be $5 and up.
-Search terms: shelf edging, shelf paper, Royledge, Roylies, Meyercord, Betty Brite, Vintage Contact Paper
+And of course, there’s always ebay.
+Search terms: shelf edging, shelf paper, Royledge, Roylies, Meyercord, Betty Brite, Vintage Contact Paper.